DWI-Can you refuse tests?

 In the Commonwealth of Virginia, law enforcement officials often use both the terms driving under the influence (DUI) and driving while intoxicated (DWI) to describe the act of operating a vehicle while impaired by alcohol or some other psychoactive substance.
 That said, the term DWI also refers to individuals who operate motor vehicles while having blood alcohol levels (BAC) higher than 0.08 percent.

-The penalties for being found guilty of a DWI in Virginia are increasingly severe.
+Penalties for a DWI in Virginia are severe.
 First-time offenders face misdemeanor charges which can result in fines, license suspensions, and possible jail time.
 Subsequent offenses often result in mandatory jail time, loss of driving privileges, and even larger fines.
-These penalties can affect the careers and even the family lives of those who are charged with such offenses.
+These penalties affect the careers and threaten the livelihood of people facing these offenses.

 - Alphabet tests